MozillaSecurity/FuzzManager/README.md

 The server part of FuzzManager is a Django application.
 Please note that it requires the full repository to be checked out, not just the server directory.

 Dependency constraints are listed in [requirements.txt](requirements.txt).
-You can ask pip to respect these contraints by installing FuzzManager using:
+You can ask pip to respect these constraints by installing FuzzManager using:

 ```pip install -c requirements.txt '.[server]'```